 Can I participate as part of both the writing and art student editorial boards?

 Yes.
 You only need to fill out one application, however.
 Choose whichever field—writing or art—you think best represents your strengths and goals.
 On that application, select the "Both" option where it asks which board you are interested in applying for.
 Attach either all writing or all artwork samples, depending upon the application you decide to fill out.
 We will be in touch regarding the other medium.

 How can I have a professional writer or artist from Southeast Missouri visit my school to give a workshop?

 If you’re a student, share this opportunity with your teacher or administrator.
 If you’re a teacher or administrator, email Here. founder Mia Pohlman at firstname.lastname@example.org.
 In your email, state if you would like to have a writer or artist visit your classroom, the month that would work best for the visiting writer or artist to come, and the time your class period takes place.
 Although we may not be able to accommodate all requests, schools and classrooms will be randomly selected to participate in this opportunity.

 Does it cost anything for schools, teachers, and students to participate in these opportunities?

 Nope.
 Our professional board donates their time.
 In addition, we have some incredible partners behind this program who believe in young people and the arts in Southeast Missouri, and they’re taking care of the bills so that all students can have access to becoming writers and artists.
 See who these kind, action-oriented folks are here.

 How can I get a copy of the literary magazine?

-We’ll print a newspaper version of the literary magazine that will be inserted into the Southeast Missourian newspaper in May.
-We’ll also print a bound book edition in May that will be available for sale here.
+We’ll print a newspaper version of the literary magazine that will be inserted into the Southeast Missourian newspaper in August.